Cuban Ham and Cheese Sandwich Recipe

-For an authentic Cuban Sandwich Recipe the pork would ideally be slow cooked and smoked.
-Since most people do not have an outdoor smoker, you can get great results in your own oven with my pork shoulder recipe at the end of this page if you want to go that route, which is virtually hands-off cooking and can be made a day or two ahead.
-Layer that with ham, pickles, Swiss cheese and mustard and this Cuban Ham and Cheese Sandwich Recipe is the bomb!
+For an authentic Cuban Sandwich recipe, the pork would ideally need to be slow cooked and smoked.
+Since most of us do not have an outdoor smoker, you can still get great results in your own oven with my smoky pulled pork shoulder recipe right here at https://www.bellaonline.com/articles/art24736.asp

 (makes 2 sandwiches)